|

 Object.__proto__.__proto__.constructor == Object

-Note also that unlike Object instanceof Object
+Note also that unlike Object instanceof Object,

 Foo instanceof Foo == false.